k0r1g/bio/index.md

 Straight after university, I co-founded a company that raised $8.3M and sent a human to space via Blue Origin.
 After that, I worked on a string of projects including some time as a Founder-in-Residence at Entrepreneur First.

+I believe truly great technology is discovered, not invented.

 # Selected Writing
 {% for post in site.posts %}
 [{{ post.title }}]({{ post.url | relative_url }}) - {{ post.date | date: "%B %d, %Y" }}